SmartableAI/microsoft-power-bi/_samples/powerbi-community-hr-analytics-report.md

 ---
 title: "HR Analytics Report"
 excerpt: "I have used a HR dataset from Kaggle and created the entire report.
 I have cleansed, transformed and modelled data.
-I havent spent lot of time in"
+I havent spent lot of time in analysing the data and choosing appropriate divisions/breakups for report accordingly, rather than spending much time on the visualisations part.
+Please let me know of any questions would love to brainstorm and learn along.
+Also, please suggest or point towards any wrong doings, would love to know them and learn from my mistakes, if any.
+Thanks!"
 originalUrl: https://community.powerbi.com/t5/Data-Stories-Gallery/HR-Analytics-Report/m-p/821924
 type: download
 publishedDateTime: 2019-10-18T05:45:00Z